I, even I, have seen the deathless Triumphant, and the Morning Star who walks divinely among them. ~ Egyptian Texts

 This time of insensibility can also be seen on our side; that is, on the side of the friends and family of the deceased.
 This period can be seen to mirror the initial emotional shock when someone near us dies.
 It generally takes a few days before we can begin to transform and mourn the loss of a loved one.
 After that the shock is far enough removed from our consciousness that we can let it enter us without feeling overwhelmed.
 In other words at the same time we are asking ‘What has happened to my friend?’ our friend is asking ‘What has happened to me?’

 At this stage we can assume that the rate of impressions perceived by the deceased will have slowed down to the point where it is possible for the higher emotional center to recover itself.
 Here we must imagine that the deceased awakens to a vision of his life passing quickly before him.
-It doesn’t take much visualization on our part to understand why the soul takes this event to be a judgment.
+It doesn’t take much imagination on our part to understand why the soul takes this event to be a judgment.
 Imagine it: you awaken and you find yourself watching the passing of your life, but this time you’re seeing it in reverse; you’re seeing the events of your life and then and actions and causes of those events.
 And you can change nothing.

 We need to remember that though the form of this stage of the afterlife is the same for everybody, the content of the experience will be individual and extremely varied.
-For instance a short life will render a short judgment.
+For instance, a short life will render a short judgment.
 And a good life may produce a feeling of intensified joy, and a selfish, uncaring life may produce an intense feeling of remorse and pain.
 A person who was absolutely convinced that there is no life after death may deny the experience altogether, and because of this belief remain insensible to the inherent lessons and possibilities nature provides.
 A person who has religious beliefs may live out the myths he expects; he may feel that he is being rewarded or punished.
 He may even believe he has reached heaven or hell or that he stands before his god.

 But really all that is occurring is that the higher emotional center is seeing the life it has just lived.
 The judgments and mythological figures that appear all come from the mind of the deceased.